-2.9.1 PURGING THE WAITING LISTS
+2.9.1 PURGING THE INTEREST LIST OR WAITING LIST

-The primary goal in purging a waiting list is to obtain current information on interested applicants and to remove applicants no longer interested in participating in the program.
+The primary goal in purging an interest/waiting list is to obtain current information on interested applicants and to remove applicants no longer interested in participating in the program.

-The waiting list will be purged as needed to ensure that all applicants and applicant information is current and accurate.
+The interest/waiting list will be purged as needed to ensure that all applicants and applicant information is current and accurate.
 The status of the pre-application will be updated on the applicant online portal.

-To update the waiting list, FH may send an update request via first-class mail and/or email to each applicant on the waiting list.
+To update the interest/waiting list, FH may send an update request via first-class mail and/or email to each applicant on the interest/waiting list.
 The applicant will be asked whether they have continued interest in the program and FH will provide a deadline by which the family must respond.
-This update request will be sent to the last address that FH has on record for the applicant.
-If no response is received by the deadline, the applicant is removed from the waiting list.
+This update request will be sent to the last address and/or email that FH has on record for the applicant.
+If no response is received by the deadline, the applicant is removed from the interest/waiting list.

 FH may also require applicants to register and create an online applicant portal account so FH may send an email.
-The applicant will be asked to access their online applicant portal account to save their spot on the waiting list and FH will provide a deadline by which the applicant must respond.
-If no response is received by the deadline, the applicant is removed from the waiting list.
+The applicant will be asked to access their online applicant portal account to save their spot on the interest/waiting list and FH will provide a deadline by which the applicant must respond.
+If no response is received by the deadline, the applicant is removed from the interest/waiting list.